nickolasfisher/Okta_BlazorServer/README.md

-# React Routing
+# Set up MFA in .NET with Blazor Server-Side

-This repository shows you how to use Okta in a React application without the benefit of `react-router`.
-Please read [React Routing][blog] to see how it was created.
+This repository shows you how to use Okta in a Blazor server side application with Multi Factor Authentication.
+Please read [Set up MFA in .NET with Blazor Server-Side][blog] to see how it was created.

 **Prerequisites:**